 Mappedin’s indoor mapping solution is accessible, easy to use, and supports uOttawa’s vision of providing relief for students during these difficult and stressful times.
 Since successfully launching a pilot of Mappedin's Responsive Web App, uOttawa’s Faculty of Law department has delivered an enhanced digital experience that showcases all their building’s offerings.

 Mappedin’s web solution has been hugely helpful during the pandemic by providing us with intuitive and accessible indoor wayfinding.
 Students and guests can find their classrooms, study spaces, washrooms, and key points of interest without any stress.
 We look forward to continuing our work together.

-- Alain Roussy, Dean of the Common Law Section of the Faculty of Law at University of Ottawa
+- Alain Roussy, Dean of the Common Law Section of the Faculty of Law, University of Ottawa

 With a successful pilot, we hope to extend our solutions across the university to help relieve student stress, and further support uOttawa’s digital roadmap moving forward.